-- Here, A_1 and A_2 are the complex voltage gain functions for the two antennas. - Note that if the antennas are identical, and pointing in the same direction, then $A_1 A_2^ = A^2$, the power gain response. - The effect on the output image is an attenuated (modified) representation of the true sky: $I{mod} = A^2 I$
+- Here, A1 and A2 are the complex voltage gain functions for the two antennas.
+(Complex means it contains both amplitude and phase). - Note that if the antenna patterns are identical, and pointing in the same direction, then $A_1A_2^ = A^2$, the power gain response. - The effect on the output image is an attenuated (modified) representation of the true sky: $I{mod} = A^2 I$ - We can correct for this in the image by dividing by the beam inverse.